micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/decision_paper/index.md

 ### Libcxx

-During early stages of NuttX support, eProsima did a small POC using libcxx support provided by NuttX. [http://nuttx.org/doku.php?id=wiki:nshhowtos:llvm-stdcxx](http://nuttx.org/doku.php?id=wiki:nshhowtos:llvm-stdcxx).
+During early stages of NuttX support, eProsima did a small POC using libcxx support provided by NuttX.
+[LLVM libc++ for NuttX](https://cwiki.apache.org/confluence/pages/viewpage.action?pageId=139629545).
 The POC was done using the Assis branch of libcxx however some changes on the makefile were required to be able to compile NuttX.

 Another options are stripped-down libstdc++ variants with reduced feature sets optimized for embedded applications: